 High cholesterol blood levels have complications, which put you at a high risk of heart attack and stroke.
 One main reason for high cholesterol blood levels is having a diet with foods that increase your cholesterol levels.
 This post explains and lists out foods that you must eat to lower your raised cholesterol levels and stay healthy.

-You must, therefore, avoid such high cholesterol foods, especially if your levels are already high or you have a family history or if you harbor any risk factors.
+You must, therefore, avoid such high-cholesterol foods, especially if your levels are already high or you have a family history or if you harbor any risk factors.

 There are many foods that have low cholesterol and the list is long with many choices.
 You must, under such circumstances, incorporate them into your daily menu.

-Most of the time, the raised cholesterol level can be brought down naturally without medication by sticking to a properly planned low cholesterol diet and regular exercise.
+Most of the time, the raised cholesterol level can be brought down naturally without medication by sticking to a properly planned low-cholesterol diet and regular exercise.
 And, this can be done pretty fast provided you are regular and sincere.

 This is the preferred way to bring it down.
 Medicines once started can be a lifetime commitment.